Europe Feed Premix Market Size and Share

 Europe Feed Premix Market Analysis by Mordor Intelligence

-The Europe feed premix market size is valued at USD 5.92 billion in 2025 and is projected to reach USD 7.31 billion by 2030, reflecting a 4.32% CAGR over the forecast period.
+The Europe feed premix market size is expected to grow from USD 5.92 billion in 2025 to USD 6.16 billion in 2026 and is forecast to reach USD 7.52 billion by 2031 at 4.06% CAGR over 2026-2031.
 Precision-formulated blends that align with animal welfare rules, methane reduction targets, and antibiotic-free programs continue to displace bulk vitamin-mineral concentrates.
 Demand expands fastest where digital rationing tools, circular economy traceability, and insect protein reformulations intersect with retailer sustainability mandates.
 Concentration remains moderate because regional specialists that bundle enzymes, probiotics, and phytogenics still capture niches overlooked by vertically integrated multinationals.
 Supply-chain security has become a strategic priority as the market absorbs the shock of China’s 2024 vitamin A export cap, prompting manufacturers to add European capacity and enter into dual-source contracts.

 Key Report Takeaways